sooooner/Human-Detection-Model/README.md

 ### Training
 Running train.py will train the model and store the trained weights.
-However, since it provides a trained model, there is no need to train it separately.
+However, since i provide a trained model, there is no need to train it separately.
 ```terminal
 python train.py
 ```